June 11, 2019

-The Zephyr Foundation (“Zephyr”) is seeking a motivated and ambitious Executive Director to oversee and advance its mission: to advance rigorous transportation and land use decision-making for the public good, by advocating for and supporting improved travel analysis and facilitating its implementation.
+It’s been a great year at Zephyr, and we now have funding secured to hire our first paid position - our Executive Director!
+We are seeking a motivated, ambitious Executive Director to oversee and advance the Zephyr mission: to advance rigorous transportation and land use decision-making for the public good, by advocating for and supporting improved travel analysis and facilitating its implementation.

-The Executive Director will have the overall operational responsibility for the Zephyr staff, volunteers and programs according to the strategic direction set with the Board of Directors.
-As a new organization, Zephyr needs an executive who can prioritize fundraising, since without funding it will be impossible to realize any of the foundation’s goals.
-In addition, the Executive Director will be responsible for building organizational culture and an operational environment that aligns with the following
+This is a hands-on position: we want someone who can jump in and handle operational responsibility for the Zephyr programs and volunteers, following the strategic direction set by the Board of Directors.
+As a new organization, Zephyr needs someone who is excited about our mission, who can manage the varied tasks of running a nonprofit foundation, as well as an executive who can prioritize fundraising: since without funding it will be impossible to realize any of the foundation’s goals.

 - Respectful, honest, technical-based interaction;